Dharma Ambassadors Program: Become your community’s expert representative of Hinduism

 This session explains who the Dharma Ambassadors are, including their importance and the need for community engagement.
 The session will include discussion of challenges from within and outside the Hindu community on presenting a credible, cohesive, and culturally competent narrative about Hinduism.
 Reading materials for the next session will be assigned.

-This session will consist of a slide presentation prepared by HAF that focuses on how to speak about Hinduism, with a focus on succinctness, simplicity, and presenting (rather than preaching).
-This will show how to explain key philosophical concepts in a limited amount of time.
+This session will consist of a slide presentation that focuses on how to speak about Hinduism in a succinct and simple manner through personal storytelling.
+This will show how to explain 3 out of 6 key philosophical concepts in a limited amount of time.
 The session will illustrate how to make Hindu concepts relevant and explainable to different sets of audience, while also helping to explain sensitive social issues in a proactive and credible manner.

-This final session before certification involves participants making a full 30 minute presentation using the HAF Powerpoint.
+This final session before certification involves participants making a full presentation by discussing key philosophical concepts through their personal narrative.
 The participant will have read DC Rao’s Understanding Hinduism by this time and will field several “mock” questions from session organizers.

 Role of a Dharma Ambassador Coordinator